pkmn/engine/README.md

 ## Status

-The simulation engine is currently expected to be developed over multiple stages:
+The engine is currently expected to be developed over multiple stages:

 | Stage   | Deliverables                                    |
 | ------- | ----------------------------------------------- |